Get It All

-"Get It All" is a song performed by American R&B singer Sean Garrett and features rapper Nicki Minaj.
+"Get It All" is a song by American singer Sean Garrett featuring rapper Nicki Minaj.
 It was released as the lead single from Garrett's debut mixtape The Inkwell.

 Background

-In an interview with Seattle Post-Intelligencer Garrett discussed the song and Nicki's contribution to the song.
+In an interview with Seattle Post-Intelligencer Garrett discussed the song and Minaj's contribution to the song.

 "I played Nicki a couple of records off my album, and there was one that I wanted her to get on.
 She heard ‘Get It All’ and went crazy, like, ‘I was thinking I want to get on that,’ and I was thinking the same thing!
 She really delivered big for me, and in turn, I started playing her some other records.
 I played her this one that I thought could be huge for her, and that record was ‘Massive Attack.’
 I played it again, and she said, ‘That’s the direction that I want my album to be in.’”

 Critical reception

 Nathan S. of the DJ Booth gave the song a negative review stating "Garrett, whose songwriting skills are undeniable (see Mario’s Break Up), isn’t exactly displaying the full range of his production skills on Get It All - there’s a fine line between minimalistic and simplistic, and this feels like the former - and his vocal skills don’t exactly impress." and even commented on being overshadowed by Minaj on his own song.